 Although it may sound like settling is always the way to go, in practice there are cases where it makes sense for the victim to pursue a case through trial.
 Defendants–and their insurance companies–will often try and pressure plaintiffs with a low settlement offer in the hopes of making a case go away.

-If you have been injured due to another person’s reckless or negligent actions and would like legal advice on how to proceed, contact the Deerfield Beach personal injury attorneys at the Leifer Law Firm today to schedule a free consultation.
+If you have been injured due to another person’s reckless or negligent actions and would like legal advice on how to proceed, contact the Deerfield Beach personal injury attorneys at Leifer & Ramirez today to schedule a free consultation.